-Conservative writer and commentator William F. Buckley gave a King Charles spaniel puppy to President Ronald Reagan and his wife, Nancy, as a Christmas gift on December 6, 1985.
+Conservative writer and commentator William F. Buckley gave a Cavalier King Charles spaniel puppy to President Ronald Reagan and his wife, Nancy, as a Christmas gift on December 6, 1985.
 Buckley kept Rex’s brother Fred.

 The Reagans, who at that time were dog-less in the White House after Lucky, their rambunctious Bouvier des Flandres, was sent to live at their California ranch, named their new puppy after Rex Scouten, the White House chief usher who retired in 1985.

 One of Rex’s first official duties was to throw the power switch to light the national Christmas tree in 1985.